apify/apify-cli/README.md

                                          should be pushed.
 By default, it is taken from the "apify.json" file.

 DESCRIPTION
-  The command creates a ZIP with files of the actor from the current directory, uploads it to the Apify platform and builds it.
   The actor settings are read from the "apify.json" file in the current directory, but they can be overridden using command-line options.
+  NOTE: If the source files are smaller than 3 MB then they are uploaded as "Multiple source files", otherwise they are uploaded as "Zip file".

   WARNING: If the target actor already exists in your Apify account, it will be overwritten!
 ```